 Health Situation reports provide an update on the epidemiological situation and actions taken by the Ministry of Health and partners.
 These are issued regularly, and may be more frequent when there are rapid changes in the situation.

-There are currently no COVID-19 cases in isolation or quarantine and no evidence of local transmission in Vanuatu.
-Vanuatu is therefore considered to be in Scenario 1.
+Vanuatu remains in Scenario 1.
+There are currently no COVID-19 cases in isolation or quarantine, with no evidence of local transmission in Vanuatu since the beginning of the pandemic.

 Updates will be communicated via the COVID-19 website: www.covid19.gov.vu